InnuendoPi/MQTTDevice4/docs/index.md

 *What is MQTTDevice?**

 MQTTDevice4 is an Arduino sketch for the ESP8266 Wemos D1 mini modules.
-This makes it possible to establish communication between the MQTT broker mosquitto and an ESP8266 in order to control sensors and actors with CraftBeerPi V4.
-MQTTDevice is optimzed for version 4 of CraftbeerPi.
+MQTTDevice connects to a MQTT Broker in order to control sensors and actors with CraftBeerPi V4.
+Multiple MQTTDevices can be connected to a MQTT broker.

 ![Startseite](img/startseite.jpg)

 **What does this firmware offer?**

-* A web interface (WebIf) for the configuration
+* A configuration web interface (WebIf)
-* Sensors (max 6)
+* Temperature sensors DS18B20 (max 6)
   * Search for connected sensors based on OneWire addresses
 * Actors (max 8)
   * PIN selection (GPIO)